We are honoured to have a diverse team of talented and experience community members on the Langley Memorial Hospital Foundation Board of Directors.

 Melanie has resided in Langley for the last five years with her family.
 She has been blessed with two young daughters and is proud of her new life as a career-driven mother.
 Even though she sees her children as her ultimate success, Melanie remains passionate and focused on achieving her ultimate goal of improving the overall health care system in BC.
 Throughout her 12 years of dedicated service, Melanie has made countless contributions to updating the health system by developing and implementing many site-based and regional development initiatives.

 Melanie also serves as a representative of the Skidmore Family’s Jessoma Foundation, which prides itself in giving to many charities across the globe.
 This Foundation continues to be active in the Langley community and has just recently begun a new initiative of supporting hospital care throughout Vancouver.
 Melanie plays a key role in achieving this initiative and is very enthusiastic to serve this Foundation as it speaks directly to her interest of advancing the future of health care and improving quality patient care.

-Dr. Leo Wong is a family physician who graduated from Queens University.
-Leo and his wife Flora (also a family physician) moved to Langley in 2002.
-They live here with their 4 children.
-Leo and Flora are supporters of the Vancouver Opera and have been attending and generously supporting our foundation and gala for a number of years.
+Leo is a family physician who graduated from Queens University.
+He and his wife Flora (also a family physician) moved to Langley in 2002.
+They live here with their four children.
+Leo and Flora are supporters of the Vancouver Opera and have been attending and generously supporting our Foundation and gala for a number of years.

-Leo has served for 6 years on the Langley Division of Family Practice Board as the Secretary, Treasurer and Chair and has excellent governance and leadership experience.
+Leo has served for six years on the Langley Division of Family Practice Board as the Secretary, Treasurer and Chair and has excellent governance and leadership experience.